mion93/FaridHouse/README.md

 * HOME
 - Check Hero Image is displayed correctly = PASS
-- Check text animation is working correctly in Desktop/Mobile Versions = PASS
+- Check text animation with JAVASCRIPT is working correctly in Desktop/Mobile Versions = PASS
 - Check RESERVE button links to contact page = PASS
 - Check ABOUT US / SERVICES are responsive = PASS
 - Check Gallery Carousel if it's fluid to navigate and responsive = PASS